Living Learning Communities

 *You do not need to be an international student to apply for the Global House*

-Contact: oissprograms@lmu.edu - (310) 338-2937
+Contact: oissprograms@lmu.edu - 310.338.2937

 Honors LLC

-The University Honors Program operates the HONORS LLC which aims to prepare students for a full and intellectual life.
+The University Honors Program operates the HONORS LLC, which aims to prepare students for a full and intellectual life.
 The program integrates the Honors program with a living and learning curriculum to maximize student's experience.
 Along with taking two courses in the academic year, members of the LLC will enjoy office hours with honors faculty and staff, allowing for more interaction than just the confines of the classroom.
 There are also extracurricular events (trips and events) facilitated by the University Honors program faculty and staff.
 Students must be enrolled in the Honors program to apply.

-Contact: Trevor.Zink@lmu.edu - (310) 338-5331
+Contact: Nubia.Valenzuela@lmu.edu - 310.338.7349

-Housing: O'Malley (Sophmore, Junior, Senior)
+Housing: O'Malley Apartments

 Service and Action House

 LMU students have a passion for service.
 Located in a house directly off-campus, the residents of the Service and Action House take that passion further by assuming leadership roles where their community service can make a powerful difference.
-The Service and Action House also places emphasis on Jesuit Volunteer Corps values by emulating the four pillars of spirituality, social justice, community and simple living.
-House members participate in spirituality nights, reflection nights regarding social justice issues, service projects and a variety of social justice and community events.
+The Service and Action House also places emphasis on Jesuit Volunteer Corps values by emulating the four pillars of spirituality, social justice, community, and simple living.
+House members participate in spirituality nights, reflection nights regarding social justice issues, service projects, and a variety of social justice and community events.

-Contact: csa@lmu.edu - (310) 338-2959
+Contact: Yadira.Napior@lmu.edu - 310.338.2959

 Service-Learning Community

-• Must be a sophomore in the 2024-2025 Academic Year.
+• Must be a rising Senior

-Contact: Chelsea.Brown@lmu.edu - (310) 338-1642
+Contact: Student Housing at housing@lmu.edu - 310.338.2963

 Additional Theme Housing Program Options at LMU

-Loyola Marymount University also provides a variety of Themed Housing for students to live together and experience intentional programs and events around a particular theme without taking a class or other strict curricular requirement.
+LMU also provides a variety of Themed Housing for students to live together and experience intentional programs and events around a particular theme without taking a class or other strict curricular requirement.
 Please see the Themed Communities webpage for more information.

-Please contact the Housing office at 310-338-2963 or e-mail Housing@lmu.edu for more info.
+Please contact Housing 310.338.2963 or e-mail Housing@lmu.edu for more info.